stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 among persons and places.
 The latter sort is splendidly exemplified by a case in the ancient city of Providence, where in the late forties Edgar Allan Poe used to sojourn often during his unsuccessful wooing of the gifted poetess, Mrs. Whitman.
-Poe generally stopped at the Mansion House in Benefit Street&mdash;the renamed Golden Ball Inn whose roof has sheltered Washington, Jefferson, and Lafayette&mdash;and his favourite walk led northward along the same street to Mrs. Whitman&rsquo;s home and the neighbouring hillside churchyard of St. John&rsquo;s, whose hidden expanse of eighteenth-century gravestones had for him a peculiar fascination.
+Poe generally stopped at the Mansion House in Benefit Street--the renamed Golden Ball Inn whose roof has sheltered Washington, Jefferson, and Lafayette--and his favourite walk led northward along the same street to Mrs. Whitman's home and the neighbouring hillside churchyard of St. John's, whose hidden expanse of eighteenth-century gravestones had for him a peculiar fascination.

   Now the irony is this.
-In this walk, so many times repeated, the world&rsquo;s greatest master of the terrible and the bizarre was obliged to pass a particular house on the eastern side of the street; a dingy, antiquated structure perched on the abruptly rising side-hill, with a great unkempt yard dating from a time when the region was partly open country.
+In this walk, so many times repeated, the world's greatest master of the terrible and the bizarre was obliged to pass a particular house on the eastern side of the street; a dingy, antiquated structure perched on the abruptly rising side-hill, with a great unkempt yard dating from a time when the region was partly open country.
 It does